SrNetoChan/srnetochan.github.io/content/posts/tutorials/2019-05-29-using-qgis-from-conda.markdown

     conda install <package_name>

-Because conda packages can be stored in different channels, and because the default channels (from the anaconda service) do not contain QGIS, we may need to specify the channel we want to get the package from. [conda-forge](https://conda-forge.org/) is a community-driven repository of conda recipes and includes updated QGIS packages.
+Because conda packages can be stored in different channels, and because the default channels (from the anaconda service) do not contain QGIS (and are actually free), we may need to specify the channel we want to get the package from. [conda-forge](https://conda-forge.org/) is a community-driven repository of conda recipes and includes updated QGIS packages.
 Make sure to activate the  environment first.

     conda install qgis --channel conda-forge